 For many people, exercising in the heat of the summer is not optimal either, they prefer to exercise in the cooled-down room.
 They would rather do their fitness program outside in the cold winter months.

 Preferences to exercise outside or inside has to do in part with sweating.
 We tend to sweat much more when outside during the hot summer months than in the cold winter months.
 And sweating is not comfortable, therefore, we prefer to do the exercise routine where we don’t sweat too much.

 However, you still sweat when exercising, no matter where you do it.
 You might ask, “Why do I sweat so much when I exercise?”
 That is the burning question.
 Let me tell you a little more about sweating in general, before I answer this question.
 So keep on reading to find out why you sweat so much while exercising.

-Since I suffer from primary hyperhidrosis, I sweat very much all-day long, be it winter or summer, but when I do a fitness routine, or just do my daily chores, I sweat so much that it becomes uncomfortable and sometimes even embarrassing.
+Since I suffer from primary hyperhidrosis, I sweat very much all day long, be it winter or summer, but when I do a fitness routine, or just do my daily chores, I sweat so much that it becomes uncomfortable and almost always embarrassing.

 You have sweat drops rolling down your cheeks, your neck, and your whole body.
 And it gets so sticky and uncomfortable.
 And did I mention all those sweat marks for everybody to see?